canonical/certification-docs/Self-Test_Guide.rst

   - The SUT must be able to talk to the Internet in order to download a significant number of packages from the nVidia repositories.

+- Installation of the ``checkbox-provider-gpgpu`` package -- type ``sudo apt install checkbox-provider-gpgpu`` after deploying the node.
+This package is installed from the Certification PPA, which should be enabled when you deployed the node or installed Checkbox manually.

 Setting Up a GPGPU for Testing
 ------------------------------